-There’s no denying that beets are the best-kept secret in all of produce.
-These hearty, earthy roots not only offer a tangy flavor, they also provide natural sweetness and an impressively low glycemic index.
-In addition, beets are perfect in a variety of dishes from classic beet salad to vegetable risotto or even as vegan pizza topping!
+There’s no denying that beets are the best-kept secret in all of the produce.
+These hearty, earthy roots not only offer a tangy flavor but also provide natural sweetness and an impressively low glycemic index.
+In addition, beets are perfect in a variety of dishes from classic beet salad to vegetable risotto or even as a vegan pizza topping!

 Cauliflower is a tasty substitute for mushrooms.
 It consists mainly of 67% water and 33% carbs, protein, fat, vitamins A and K as well as minerals chromium, copper, potassium etcetera.
 With all these qualities it’s no surprise cauliflower is considered a superfood by many vegans and vegetarians!

 Celery stalks have joined the ranks of vegetables as a replacement for mushrooms!
 Fresh, crunchy, and great with sauce and other toppings.

 You’ll love all of its crunchy stalks, and when someone adds a little ranch-style dip to it, the happiness level goes off the charts.
 If you’re not into mushrooms or any other ingredient that could serve as an easy swap for your boring old vegetables, we’ve got celery!
 It’ll add some new life and color to your pasta dishes with just a few minutes tossed in boiling water!